lillijo/xai-evaluation-master-thesis/NOTESPAPERS.md

 - _actual cause_ part of good sufficient explanation in which number of variables cannot be reduced
 - counterfactual fairness: usually output should not standardly depend on protected variable
 - should only counterfactually depend along _unfair paths_
+- Therefore we can define fairness by demanding that protected variables do not cause the outcome along an unfair network, i.e., a network that consists entirely of unfair paths.

 ## XAI Methods for Neural Time Series Classification: A Brief Review